Werner E. Reichardt: Reichardt detectors

-See Motion perception#First-order motion perceptionIn the 1950s, Reichardt, along with Hassenstein proposed a model of how a neuron receiving input from photoreceptors, which only respond to changes in luminance, could be used to compute motion.
-Each photoreceptor, responded to a change in luminance at a given location in visual space.
-Comparison of the phase shift of activity in adjacent cells indicated the direction of movement from one neuron's receptive field to the other.
-This model of micro-circuitry became known as a Reichardt detector.
-Whilst there is experimental evidence consistent with the hypothetical behaviour of a Reichardt detector, the corresponding circuitry has not yet been found.
+In the 1950s, Reichardt and Hassenstein proposed a model explaining how a neuron, receiving input from photoreceptors that respond exclusively to changes in luminance, could be used to compute motion.
+Each photoreceptor detects changes in luminance at a specific location in visual space.
+By comparing the phase shifts of activity in adjacent cells, the model suggests the direction of movement can be determined as it passes from one neuron's receptive field to another.
+This concept, known as the Reichardt detector, has experimental evidence supporting its hypothesized behavior, although the exact the exact circuitry for this process has yet to be identified.

 In honor of Reichardt's pioneering work, the Tübingen cluster of excellence Werner Reichardt Centre for Integrative Neuroscience (CIN; founded 2007/2008) was named after him.